Our 2026 Oklahoma Education Bill Tracker

 Bills are sorted chronologically by bill number.

-There are approximately 100 bills we are tracking - please scroll down within the tracker box to access all bills.
+Vills are updated weekly to include only those still alive - please scroll down within the tracker box to access all bills.

 Bills can be read and analyzed in more detail by clicking hyperlink in bill title.